AdUhTkJm/nummoon/README.md

 inspect(x / y, content="[NaN, 1, 1, 1, 1, 1]");
 ```

-For broadcasting, please use the methods of type `Vector`, which will modify the object in-place:
+For broadcasting, please use the methods of type `Vector`, which will modify the object **in-place**:

 ```mbt
 let x = Vector::arange(6);